-Our operating results and financial performance are influenced by a variety of factors, including, among others, obtaining operating licenses, acquisitions, conditions in the healthcare transportation and mobile health services markets and economic conditions generally, availability of healthcare professionals, changes in the cost of labor, and production schedules of our suppliers.
+Our operating results and financial performance are influenced by a variety of factors, including, among others, obtaining operating licenses, acquisitions, conditions in the healthcare transportation and mobile health services markets and economic conditions, availability of healthcare professionals, changes in the cost of labor, and production schedules of our suppliers.
 Some of the more important factors are briefly discussed below.
 Future revenue growth and improvement in operating results will be largely contingent on DocGo's ability to penetrate new markets and further penetrate existing markets, which is subject to a number of uncertainties, many of which are beyond DocGo's control.
 The COVID-19 pandemic has also significantly impacted DocGo's business, as discussed above.
+While the direct impact of the pandemic itself is waning, other impacts, such as supply chain disruptions and the cost and availability of labor are expected to persist.